* Updated June 19, 2019*

 ICHRA will also feature a new hire rule which allows employers to offer new employees an Individual Coverage HRA while grandfathering existing employees in a traditional group health plan.

 For more information, read our article “How do ICHRA classes work?”

 Can an employer offer a group plan to full-time employees and an ICHRA for part-time employees?

 Yes.
 When initially setting up the ICHRA, an employer will need to create separate classes for both part-time and full-time employees then set the reimbursable limits.

 Can an employer reimburse for medical expenses only (and not premiums)?

 Under ICHRA, an employer can create a plan that reimburses “expenses only” (and not premiums).
 However, employers and employees would still be subject to the PTC rules based on the HRA’s “affordability” (see notes above).
 If “unaffordable”, the employee would be able to choose between the PTC and the HRA.
 If “affordable”, then no PTC is available.
 Unfortunately there’s not a design opportunity for employees to leverage both the PTC and the HRA.

 What businesses are able to offer an Individual Coverage HRA?

-Can large employers offer an Individual Coverage HRA to meet the corporate mandate?
+Can large employers offer an ICHRA to meet the corporate mandate?

-- Yes.
-We are still waiting on the specifics from the IRA regarding calculations and benchmarks.
+Yes.
+However, specifics from the IRS regarding calculations and benchmarks are still pending.
 These should help large employers understand what their minimum HRA contributions would have to be so they can meet the mandates.